 Parts two to five will discuss:

-Finally, part six will include example photographs taken with the camera, and my conclusions/recommendations.
+Finally, part six includes example photographs taken with the camera, and my conclusions/recommendations.

-Before we jump in, here’s a quick run down of what’s covered in this article:
+Here’s a quick rundown of what’s covered in this article:

 Table of contents